-While New York City’s divestment is the largest of any US city to date, it is not the first public body to make such a move.
-In 2015 the state of California ordered its two largest public pension funds to divest the $200m they held in fossil fuel companies.
+While New York’s divestment is the largest of any US city to date, it is not the first public body to make such a move.
+In 2015 California ordered its two largest public pension funds to divest the $200m they held in fossil fuel companies.
 The following year, the city of Washington’s retirement board disposed of $6.5m of such assets.
 These actions are significant for the oil industry, and contrast sharply with President Donald Trump’s refusal to acknowledge climate change as a legitimate policy concern.

 Progress has been more disappointing in the UK, in spite of its legislated commitment to reduce greenhouse emissions by 80% from 1990 levels by 2050.
 Several large public pension funds, including the £17.2bn Greater Manchester fund, still have assets allocated to fossil fuel companies.